Recognising your gift

 The highest honour the University of Oxford can bestow is the Sheldon Medal, reserved for an individual benefactor who has made a strategic difference to the life of the University.
 The Medal is named after one of Oxford’s early benefactors, Gilbert Sheldon, who graduated from Oxford in 1620.
 It may only be awarded to one person each year, and is restricted to members of the Chancellor’s Court of Benefactors.
 The presentation of the Medal is made by the Chancellor in Oxford’s historic Sheldonian Theatre.

-Recipients of the Sheldon Medal since its inception in 2002 include the late Lord Wolfson, FBA, Chairman of the Wolfson Foundation; Mr Wafic Rida Saïd; Dr James Martin; Mr Michael Moritz and Ms Harriet Heyman, and Lord and Lady Sainsbury of Preston Candover.
+Recipients of the Sheldon Medal since its inception in 2002 include the late Lord Wolfson, FBA, Chairman of the Wolfson Foundation; Mr Wafic Rida Saïd; the late Dr James Martin; Mr Michael Moritz and Ms Harriet Heyman, and Lord and Lady Sainsbury of Preston Candover.

 Oxford enjoys ongoing relationships with its benefactors, whose